Abd al-Rahman ibn Samura

-ʿAbd al-Raḥmān ibn Samura (عبد الرحمن بن سمرة, died c.
-670 in Basra) was a general of the Rashidun caliphate and the succeeding Umayyad Caliphate, and caliphal governor of Sijistan in the 7th century CE.
+ʿAbd al-Raḥmān ibn Samura (عبد الرحمن بن سمرة) was a general of the Rashidun Caliphate and the succeeding Umayyad Caliphate, and caliphal governor of Sistan in the 7th century CE.

 Biography

 According to Ibn Manzur, Ibn Samura was a Qurayshite.
 His father was Samura ibn Habib ibn Rabi'a ibn Abd Shams ibn Abd Manaf ibn Qusayy ibn Kilab.

 Ibn Samura participated in the Battle of Mu'tah in 629.
 After Khalid ibn al-Walid managed to organise the safe retreat from the abortive battle, Khalid sent Ibn Samura in advance as a messenger to Medina, capital of the nascent Muslim polity, to report the battle result to the Islamic prophet Muhammad.

-By 652, Ibn Samura replaced Rabi ibn Ziyad al-Harithi as the governor of Sistan.
+By 652, Ibn Samura had replaced Rabi ibn Ziyad al-Harithi as the governor of Sistan.

-During the Muslim conquest of Sistan, Ibn Samura was sent by governor of Basra, Abdallah ibn Amir to Sistan, and then initiated the Muslim conquest of Khorasan, where he first secured peace in a place named "land of al-Dawar".
+During the Muslim conquest of Sistan, Ibn Samura was sent by the governor of Basra, Abd Allah ibn Amir to Sistan, and then initiated the Muslim conquest of Khorasan, where he first secured peace in a place named "land of al-Dawar".